libgdx/libgdx.github.io/_pages/dev/-tutorials/simple_game.md

 ```

 ## Where to go from here
 This was a very basic example of how to use libGDX to create a minimalistic game.
-Some things can be improved, like using the [Memory Management](https://github.com/libgdx/libgdx/wiki/Memory-management#object-pooling) class to recycle all the Rectangles we have the garbage collector clean up each time we delete a raindrop.
-OpenGL is also not too fond if we hand it too many different images in a batch (in our case it's OK as we only had two images).
-Usually one would put all those images into a single `Texture`, also known as a `TextureAtlas`. `Screen`s and `Game`s can also be utilized for increased interaction; to learn more, there is a **[second tutorial](/dev/simple_game_extended/)** following on from this one.
+There are quite a few things that can be improved from here on.
+Your next steps should most certainly entail looking at `Screen`s and `Game`s.
+To learn about these, there is a **[second tutorial](/dev/simple_game_extended/)** following on from this one.